Ithell COLQUHOUN 1906-1988

 Whitney Chadwick, Women Artists and the Surrealist Movement, London 1985

-Ithell Colquhoun (9 October 1906 – 11 April 1988) was a British painter, occultist, and author.
-Stylistically her artwork was surrealist in content and for a brief time she was part of the organised British surrealist movement.
+Ithell Colquhoun (9 October 1906 – 11 April 1988) was a British painter, occultist, poet and author.
+Stylistically her artwork was affiliated with surrealism, a movement she was briefly part of when organising the British surrealist group in the late 1930s.

 She was born in Shillong, Eastern Bengal and Assam, British India.
 From the 1930s to her death, her work was exhibited widely in Britain and Germany.